 We’re moving into the final stretches of what to look for when it comes to a laptop, and again, many of these things come down to personal taste and preference rather than being essential for photo editing.

 However, you do need to consider some of these when comparing laptops to help you make a good decision.

 Ports are the various holes in the laptop that you can plug external devices into.
 Most common are USB posts on Windows based laptops and Thunderbolt ports on Apple laptops.

-Laptops may also come with other ports, including a headphone port, HDMI port, displayport, or SD card reader port so you can read your camera’s memory cards.
+Laptops may also come with other ports, including a headphone port, HDMI port, DisplayPort, or SD card reader port so you can read your camera’s memory cards.

 Also, if you want to plugin in external keyboard, mice, or hard drives, you will need ports that match your devices.

-Generally, the smaller the laptop, the less ports it will have.
+Generally, the smaller the laptop, the fewer ports it will have.
 When it comes to photo editing, we advise that having the ability to hook up an external mouse and hard drive can be very useful.

 Your choice of operating system will very much be a personal preference.
 The 3 major operating systems are Microsoft Windows, Apple MacOS, and Linux.
 For this article, we are primarily focusing on Windows and MacOS.

 For a long time, Apple was widely regarded as being the brand of choice when it came to digital editing for their superior hardware and software.